securityfirst/tent-content/contents_en/operations/counter-surveillance/advanced/five-rules-of-counter-surveillance.md

 ## 4 sides, 3 stops

-Filter out coincidental sightings.
+Filter out coincidental sightings on 3 sides of a square.

-*	To get from A to B, add C and D to your route to create a 4-sided shape.
+*	Make 3 unscheduled turns (move in a square instead of a line).
-*	Make at least 3 unscheduled stops between A and C, C and D, and D and B.
+*	Make unscheduled stops on 3 sides of the square.

 ## 5 breaks the box